 Bottom line, Google pulled off one of the sharpest turnarounds in recent smartphone history, moving from premium obscurity to serious contender in three years.
+Pixel 10 is proof that a different strategy works, prioritizing intelligence and long-term value over short-term specs.
 Pixel 10 is the payoff of that strategy, not just catching a wave but reshaping what people expect from a phone.
-Can they keep it up?
-I think so, and the numbers say they are on the right track.
+The only open question now is whether Google can keep its lead in the AI race it helped spark.

 Comments